Quetzaly88/Surfing-and-Wellness/README.md

 *In this page, the users provide basic information about themselves.
 Name, last name, email adress and some questions.
 The questions are important for the team to know a little bit more about the users and their experience in the water.
 *S&W team can locate people in the most adaptable group.
 Then, they can contact the users about what is avaiable.

 ![](assets/README.files/application.webp)

 Footer

 *The footer section includes links to the relevant social media sites for S&W which can keep our users connected.
 The links will open to a new tab to allow easy navigation for the user.
-* We provide our contact information, adress, phone numbers and direct conection to e-mail and google maps.
+* We provide our contact information, adress, phone numbers and redirect to e-mail and google maps.

 ![](assets/README.files/footer.webp)

 Future Implementations
 - Add teachers and staff pictures on the site, with information about them and their experience.
-- I would like to expand the context with more information about eating balanced and some program focused on hard-working people
-  that need a break to feel better.
+- I would like to expand the context with more information about eating balanced and some program focused on hard-working people that need a break from their activities.
 - I wanto to implement the idea that everyone can try new difficult things and keep learning.
 - Find more adaptable images for my project.

 Accessibility
 The page is easy to read and understand.
 The user will be able to return to all three pages from all three pages.
 The colors are relaxing to the eye wich makes the user stay longer in the site.
 The font-families are friendly to dislexic users.
 In the project, I have include the sans-serif font family and "alt" to all images, which make easier for users with dissabilities to read.

-Technologies Used
+TECHNOLOGIES USED

 Languages Used

-As I'm starting with coding, the langeages of this project are exclusively HTML & CSS.
+As I'm starting with coding, the langUages of this project are exclusively HTML & CSS.
 I've been using Gitpod for editing the project and Github for deployment.
 I used Reddit to make changes that I didn't want to affect the project untill I was satisfied with those.
 Then, I copied my changes from Reddit and pasted in Gitpod.
+I have used some of Deftools specially the screen sizing.

 Testing

 *Home, Gallery and Application are responsive.
 *The footer redirect the users to google maps, all social media avaiable and even email draft.
-*The site is avaiable in on all devices (max-width 1200px)
+*The site is avaiable and readable in on all devices.

 Bugs